ShepherdCode/Trees/README.md

 # Trees
-Catalog of trees living on the Shepherd campus
+A catalog of trees living on the Shepherd University campus.